notfirefox/backup-tools/README.md

 - `YY` the current month
 - `ZZ` the current day

-Move this file to a safe location.
+It is advised to store this file at a safe location.

 ### Restore
 To restore a backup run the following command.